anupamchittora/anupamchittora/README.md

 🖼️ <a href="https://www.youtube.com/watch?v=FYD48PZWVWs&t=7s">Node-Based Image Manipulation Interface</a>
 An interactive image editor built with ImGui, OpenGL, and OpenCV.
 Enables users to create visual filter pipelines using a node graph interface.

-💬 <a href="https://talk-a-tive-vsrp.onrender.com/">Talk-A-Tive: Full Stack Chatting App</a>
+💬 <a href="https://talk-a-tive-vsrp.onrender.com/">Talk-A-Tive: Full-Stack Chatting App</a>
-A real-time chat app with one-on-one messaging, typing indicators, and delivery status using MERN stack and Socket.io.
+A real-time chat application featuring one-on-one messaging, typing indicators, and delivery status, built using the **MERN stack** and **Socket.io**.

 ---

 ## 📜 Statistics